Boone - the Early Years

 From there they go to the same merchant Peter is buying from to load the back area of two of the lead wagons with the food items they listed the night before.
 The third lead wagon has its back area reloaded with the previously bought items they still have.
 The very top of the curved back of each wagon is packed with just purchased bolts of cloth and canvas.

 Peter smiles when he sees he has the top two thirds of three wagons to load up as he wants, so he proceeds to fill them with coffee, sugar, flour, salt, yeast, gunpowder, balls, lead, wax, nails, and cloth.
-When they move the wagons out of the way Boone is worried about the load, because the wagons are so full.
+When they move the wagons out of the way Boone is worried about the load because the wagons are so full.
 While the wagons are loading the store owner, Peter, and Boone visit the bank to make sure the payments are all settled.
-Boone pays his total bill, and withdraws the little left.
-Peter pays most of his bill, and arranges approval for the rest of it.
-He has a little left over in the bank, so he leaves the account open.
-After Peter’s goods are loaded Boone loads the driver foot areas of the three rear wagons with food and grain items then boards are secured on them to keep any rain off them, while the area under the seats of the lead wagons are loaded with food items, some of which will be used by the members of Boone’s group.
+Boone pays his total bill and he withdraws the little left.
+Peter pays most of his bill and he arranges approval for the rest of it.
+He has a little left over in the bank so he leaves the account open.
+After Peter’s goods are loaded Boone loads the driver foot areas of the three rear wagons with food and grain items then boards are secured on them to keep any rain off them while the area under the seats of the lead wagons are loaded with food items, some of which will be used by the members of Boone’s group.

-Note: Arizona City, Arizona Territory, is now called Yuma, Arizona.
+Note: Arizona City, Arizona Territory, is now Yuma, Arizona.

 Fort Yuma, California